STV News

 STV News is a Scottish news division produced by STV.
-The news department produces two regional services covering STV's Channel 3 franchise areas of Northern and Central Scotland.
+The news department produces services covering STV's Channel 3 franchise areas of Northern and Central Scotland.

-STV News programmes are produced from studios in Glasgow and Aberdeen with reporters also based at newsrooms in Edinburgh, Dundee and Inverness and political correspondents based at Holyrood and Westminster.
+STV News programmes are produced from studios in Glasgow with reporters also based at newsrooms in Aberdeen, Dundee, Edinburgh and Inverness; and political correspondents based at Holyrood and Westminster.
 Freelance correspondents and camera crews are based on the Orkney and Shetland Isles, Wick and Fort William with a permanent Western Isles correspondent based in Stornoway.

 In addition to its daily bulletins and online services, STV News also produces the current affairs programme Scotland Tonight, the showbiz magazine show What's On Scotland, along with feature documentaries.